esgn/simple-containers-mgmt/README.md

 ## Principles

-* All the containers must use the `nxpm` network and don't need to expose ports on local host
+* All the containers must use the `nxpm` network and don't need to publish ports on local host
 * nginx-proxy-manager will be the only service with open ports (80 and 443) on local host

 ## Run the stack